A Trace in the Sand

 4/26/10 Alternative Reality

-Which reminds me... the other night Ryan and I chilled out with some old Monty Python skits...
+Which reminds me... the other night my son and I chilled out with some old Monty Python skits...
 When I was "young," I used to sniff at the absurdity of such over-the-top exaggeration and mind-numbing repetition, but now I get it.
 A single-minded insight becomes so exquisitely provincial and humble and in-your-face brash with dashes of intellectual zest all at the same time--gaining a whole new level of elitism among those who "get" the humor and revelation of dramatic absurdity (surreal, Ni!).
 Which is a meta-satire with elitism under the spotlight, and I appreciate that too.
 It also helps to watch these things with a 12 year-old boy, so I don't overlook any of the bawdy word-play and physical comedy. :-) Anyway, there's hope, even for the likes of me.